 So there you have it; if you want the easy way to the glowing, blemish-free skin that omega-3 gives you, then take a daily supplement that contains flaxseed oil, and eat fish just a couple of times a week – instead of every single day like Victoria Beckham.

-For an instant spot banisher try a turmeric face mask and find out how Gwyneth Paltrow gets the confidence to go make up free here.
-And, for the latest beauty advice from A-list facialists, we have put together a list of skincare tips here.
+For a fantastic way to banish spots try a turmeric face mask which is surprisingly effective.
+And, for the latest beauty advice from A-list facialists, we have put together a list of top-flight skincare tips.